 Total Time: 12 hours 15 minutes

-Equipment: 2 large mixing bowls, 1 medium-size glass container bowl with a tight-fitting lid, box grater, vegetable peeler, mesh sieve, cheesecloth, chef’s knife, hand-held juicer, Microplane
+Equipment: 2 large mixing bowls, 1 medium-sized glass bowl with a tight-fitting lid, box grater, vegetable peeler, mesh sieve, cheesecloth, chef’s knife, hand-held juicer, Microplane, cutting board

 Prep Time: 30 minutes (time includes skewering the pork)